Joy-Rwa/AI-BASED-FAKE-NEWS-DETECTION-SYSTEM/README.md

-# FraudGuard AI — Fake News Detection for Facebook Marketplace
+# FraudGuard AI — Fraud Detection for Facebook Marketplace

 An NLP and BERT-driven analysis console that classifies Facebook Marketplace business posts as **genuine** or **fraudulent**, with transparent, explainable